 Inda Ahmad Zahri likes to keep busy.
-As a working surgeon with a young family, she can now add ‘published author’ to her repertoire of achievements with the publication of her debut picture book Salih, out now with Ford Street Publishing.
+As a working surgeon with a young family, she added ‘published author’ to her repertoire of achievements after releasing her debut picture book Salih with Ford Street Publishing.
 Her latest picture book is The Month That Makes the Year, published by Allen & Unwin, which explores Ramadan through the eyes of a Muslim child – and also marks her debut as an author-illustrator!

 “I’ve wanted to be a published author since I was a little girl with my nose stuck in a book for most of the day (and night!).
 Writing was always an outlet for me,” Inda says.

-Inda is a self-confessed course junkie and knew that, if she were to make her publishing dreams come true, she would need structure, deadlines, and the best training available.
+Inda is a self-confessed course addict and knew that, if she were to make her publishing dreams come true, she would need structure, deadlines, and the best training available.
 That’s why she turned to the Australian Writers’ Centre for its creative writing courses and community.